 Other administrative fees

-Late application fee if students are not able to complete International Enrollment by the first day of lectures.
+Late application fee if students are not able to complete International Enrollment by the required date.

 Office Responsible for International Exchange Students